DinisCruz/Book_Generation_Z_Developer_Build/manuscript/content.md

   - In this book/essay Raymond provides 19 lessons which are still as relevant today (2018) as when they were published (1998)

-     - Every good work of software starts by scratching a developer&#39;s personal itch.
+     - Every good work of software starts by scratching a developer's personal itch.
      - Good programmers know what to write.
 Great ones know what to rewrite (and reuse).
      - Plan to throw one [version] away; you will, anyhow.
-(Copied from Frederick Brooks&#39; The Mythical Man-Month)
+(Copied from Frederick Brooks' The Mythical Man-Month)
      - If you have the right attitude, interesting problems will find you.
      - When you lose interest in a program, your last duty to it is to hand it off to a competent successor.
      - Treating your users as co-developers is your least-hassle route to rapid code improvement and effective debugging.
      - Release early.
 Release often.
 And listen to your customers.
      - Given a large enough beta-tester and co-developer base, almost every problem will be characterized quickly and the fix obvious to someone.
      - Smart data structures and dumb code works a lot better than the other way around.
-     - If you treat your beta-testers as if they&#39;re your most valuable resource, they will respond by becoming your most valuable resource.
+     - If you treat your beta-testers as if they're your most valuable resource, they will respond by becoming your most valuable resource.
      - The next best thing to having good ideas is recognizing good ideas from your users.
 Sometimes the latter is better.
      - Often, the most striking and innovative solutions come from realizing that your concept of the problem was wrong.
      - Perfection (in design) is achieved not when there is nothing more to add, but rather when there is nothing more to take away.
 (Attributed to Antoine de Saint-Exupéry)